-When the Director of Emergency Services or designee determines that the City EOC should be activated, this list will be utilized to notify EOC staff.
-The Director of Emergency Services, or designee, will determine what positions of the City EOC will initially be staffed and requested to report.
+The list will be utilized when directed by the Director of Emergency Services or designee activates the City EOC.
+The Director of Emergency Services or designee will determine what positions of the City EOC will initially be staffed and requested to report.